 - Jean-Claude Juncker, Prime Minister of Luxembourg and President of the Eurogroup

-- Current and former European Commissioners like Mario Monti, Joaquín Almunia and Danuta Hübner
+- Current and former European Commissioners like Joaquín Almunia, Connie Hedegaard, Danuta Hübner, Olli Rehn, and Mario Monti

-- Current and former ministers of Finance like Anders Borg (Sweden), Didier Reynders (Belgium), Peer Steinbrück (Germany), and Wouter Bos (The Netherlands)
+- Current and former ministers of finance like Anders Borg (Sweden), Wouter Bos (The Netherlands), Didier Reynders (Belgium), Elena Salgado (Spain), and Peer Steinbrück (Germany)

-- Highly reputed economists like Tony Atkinson, Jeremy Rifkin, Adam Posen, André Sapir and Jean Pisani-Ferry
+- Highly reputable economists like Tony Atkinson, Richard Baldwin, Dieter Helm, Jean Pisani-Ferry, Jeremy Rifkin, André Sapir and John Zysman

-Over the years, the topics under discussion have changed, too, always pointing towards the future challenges facing the EU, from the sustainability of public finances and the economic impact of ageing, to global imbalances on the eve of the financial and economic crisis.
+Over the years, the topics under discussion have changed, too, always pointing towards the future challenges facing the EU, from the sustainability of public finances and the economic impact of ageing, to tackling global warming and exiting the financial and economic crisis.